-Stall plates in the Chapel of the Royal Orders of Knighthood at Frederiksborg Castle
+The Chapel of the Royal Orders of Knighthood at Frederiksborg Castle was decorated in 1693-94 by King Christian V.

 In the statutes of 1 December 1693 for both the Order of the Elephant and the Order of Dannebrog, knights were ordered to deliver a coloured image of their coat of arms as well as their ¨symbolum¨ (motto) for inclusion in the armorials of the orders and for painting on a stall plate to hang in the Chapel of the Orders in the church of Frederiksborg Castle.
 Both traditions still exist.
 Denmark, Great Britain and Sweden are the only countries that have a living heraldic tradition in which the coats of arms of knights are still displayed in a dedicated chapel.